caohch-1/Tetris-AI/DQN/readme.md

 ## Introduction

-\TBD
+Tetris is one of the most popular video games.
+It is difficult to quantify and model for a satisfying strategy for human players, but the AI agent can be designed in multiple ways for this game.

+In this work,we explore three Tetris AI agents:

+Heuistic Agent: As a classic method dealing with search problem, it provide us with a basic but effective idea to get a higher score in Tetris

+Genetic-Beam Agent: An algorithm simulates the natural evolution process to find the optimal solution.

+Q-Learning Agent: An reinforcement learning based algorithm using Deep Q-Network (DQN).

 ### **What task does our code (method) solve?**

 we design three AI agents for Tetris, including heuristics algorithm, genetic-beam search,and deep Q-learning, and conduct a comprehensive evaluation.
-Experiments  show  that  (TBD)has  the  best  performance,  which arrives(T BD)for  average  scores,(T BD)for  average  tetrominoes,  and(T BD)for  average  cleared  lines.
+The Comparison experiments show that the Q-Learning Agent has the best performance in general, which arrives 21887.584 for average scores, and 934.67 for average cleared lines by fixing the number of Tetrominoes to 2500.